spirit-island-builder/spirit-island-builder/docs/instructions.md

 Use these fields to modify your spirit's special rules.
 You can and should use the [icon shortcuts](#general-icons) here (such as {dahan}).
 Shortcuts will trigger autocomplete when you type "{".
 Press tab to finish the autocomplete.

 - Name: The name of the Special Rule.
 - Effect: The special rule effect.
 Use icon shortcuts here.
+Use * for bulleted lists
 - Remove: Button to **permanently** delete the special rule.
 - Add Another Rule: Adds an additional special rule.
 - General Advice: Look at example spirits to see how some features are used.